 Mr. Marlin-Jones directed the Emmy-Award-winning series, "The Greatest Show," and directed the film of Lanford Wilson's "In the Well of the House."
 At the Kennedy Center, he presided over the New Playwrights program.
 He has been guest lecturer, critic, and director at over 100 universities, as well as 40 major American theatres such as Long Wharf Theatre, Goodspeed Opera House, Stage West and New Jersey Shakespeare Festival.

+At UNLV he taught playwriting and directing.
 According to The Detroit Free Press, Mr. Marlin-Jones was born in Winchester, IN.
 A childhood gift of a magician's set reportedly started him on a road in entertainment.
 He graduated Antioch College in Yellow Springs, OH.

 Starting a career as an on-camera commentator, he was arts critic for Channel 9 in DC.
 His movie reviews were seen in Post Newsweek markets, and he would also travel to cities and report live reviews after opening nights.
 At least once when panning a show live on TV from the lobby of the Fisher Theatre in Detroit, theatregoers expressed their disagreement over his shoulder.